 Time for reverse innovation

-In Vijay Govindarajan’s view, many of the major innovations of the future will originate in the emerging markets.
+In Vijay Govindarajan’s view, many of the major innovations of the future will originate in emerging markets.
 Global companies in the developed world will need to get in on the act if they are to compete, he says.

-Gone are the days when the major mass markets were the US, Japan and Europe.
-Today, emerging markets such as Brazil, China, India and Russia represent half of the world’s GDP and over 40pc of its exports.
+Gone are the days when the major mass markets were the US, Japan, and Europe.
+Today, emerging markets such as Brazil, China, India, and Russia represent half of the world’s GDP and over 40pc of its exports.
 They now represent the mass markets that need to be served, and not with products designed for traditional consumers.

-With many forecasting that the developed world will see a prolonged period of slow growth of 1 to 3pc as it emerges from recession, and the developing markets likely to see two to three times that rate of growth, it is time for a major shift in mindset among the multi-nationals in the so-called developed world who have traditionally targeted the top segment in these markets – the wealthiest 10pc.
-That is the view of Professor Vijay Govindarajan, director of the Center for Global Leadership at the Tuck School of Business at Dartmouth, who is currently completing a two-year stint as chief innovation consultant with General Electric (GE), where he has worked closely with CEO Jeff Immelt.
+With many forecasting that the developed world will see a prolonged period of the slow growth of 1 to 3pc as it emerges from recession, and the developing markets likely to see two to three times that rate of growth, it is time for a major shift in mindset among the multi-nationals in the so-called developed world who have traditionally targeted the top segment in these markets – the wealthiest 10pc.
+That is the view of Professor Vijay Govindarajan, director of the Center for Global Leadership at the Tuck School of Business at Dartmouth, who is currently completing a two-year stint as a chief innovation consultant with General Electric (GE), where he has worked closely with CEO Jeff Immelt.

 “The real potential lies in unlocking the other 90pc of these markets,” he says.
-“Adapting global products created for western customers in India simply will not work if they are to grasp the opportunity that is there.
+“Adapting global products created for Western customers in India simply will not work if they are to grasp the opportunity that is there.
 For multinationals, winning in emerging markets is not a ‘nice to do’.
 It is the very oxygen that will fuel future growth in their home markets.”

 The key, says Govindarajan, is what he calls “reverse innovation”, a concept that has been implemented with some success across GE – he co-authored the cover story on the topic in the October issue of Harvard Business Review with his Tuck colleague Chris Trimble and Jeff Immelt, ‘How GE is disrupting itself’.